WeLoveSpeed/welovespeed.com/_talks/2023/noise-canceling-rum.md

     > Noise skews my actual Time To First Byte by 14%.

-    More details and graphs [on Perf Calendar](https://calendar.perfplanet.com/2022/noise-canceling-rum).
+    More details and graphs <a href="https://calendar.perfplanet.com/2022/noise-canceling-rum" target="_blank" rel="nofollow">on Perf Calendar</a>.
   slides: ~
   video: ~
 ---